Every NASCAR Cup Series Team’s Silly Season Additions (So Far)

 Losses: Michael McDowell, Crew Chief Travis Peterson

 Front Row Motorsports’ first season as a Tier One Ford program has not resulted in a win.
 However, the team may have set itself up for the future and benefitted from the closure of Stewart-Haas Racing.
 Despite losing longtime driver Michael McDowell and Crew Chief Travis Peterson to Spire, the team added Noah Gragson.
-Furthermore, the team has one new charter from SHR for a still-unknown third driver.
+Furthermore, the team has one new charter from SHR driven by Zane Smith, who makes his return to the team following a departure last year.

 Haas Factory Team